Characters of the Marvel Cinematic Universe: A–L: Dopinder

 Dopinder (portrayed by Karan Soni), is a man of Indian descent from Earth-10005 who makes a living as a taxi cab driver.
 One day, he picks up Deadpool who, uncomfortable with sitting in the back seat, moves to the front and starts a conversation with Dopinder about where he is going and why.
 The two end up forming an unusual friendship as Dopinder seems to bluntly accept Deadpool's violent lifestyle.
 Dopinder was initially engaged to a woman named Gita who, unfortunately for Dopinder, is in love with his cousin Bandhu who Dopinder describes as being "as dishonorable as he is attractive."
 At Deadpool's somewhat indirect suggestion, Dopinder kidnaps Bandhu and ties him up in the trunk of his taxi cab.
 An amused Deadpool supports Dopinder's action while feigning condemnation, as he was riding with Colossus and Negasonic Teenage Warhead at the time, covertly advising Dopinder to kill his competition.
 Later, distracted by a cellphone call from Deadpool, Dopinder stops his cab suddenly and is rear-ended by another vehicle, crushing the trunk and causing Bandhu to scream in pain.

 In the film's sequel, Dopinder continues driving Deadpool to his various contracts and missions while hoping to become a contract killer himself (confirming that he managed to successfully yet indirectly kill Bandhu) as he's envious of Deadpool's lifestyle.
 He begins working as a janitor at Sister Margaret's School for Wayward Children, but Deadpool and Weasel refuse to have him join in any missions.
 Dopinder continues showing up to aid Deadpool, but chickens out upon seeing Juggernaut.
 Dopinder soon returns to use his taxi to kill the mutant-hating Essex Center headmaster, getting his first thrill from actually killing somebody on purpose.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Soni reprises his role from the 20th Century Fox films Deadpool and Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Soni reprises his role from 20th Century Fox's X-Men film series.

 Dormammu

 Dormammu (voiced by Benedict Cumberbatch and an unidentified British actor) is a primordial inter-dimensional entity and ruler of the Dark Dimension.
 He wields apocalyptic levels of supernatural power.
 Dormammu seeks to absorb all other universes into his Dark Dimension and turn the victims into Mindless Ones.
 The Zealots misinterpret this eternal existence as a benevolent longevity, and Dormammu gives them some of his power.
 Stephen Strange uses the Time Stone to trap himself and Dormammu in an endless loop, where he offers a bargain and dies when the entity refuses.
 Desperate to escape this loop, Dormammu accepts the bargain to end it in exchange for taking his Zealots from the Earth and never returning to it.
 This version of Dormammu appears as a massive face made of rippling mystical energy, with his full form never seen.

-As of 2025, the character has appeared in one project: the film Doctor Strange.
+As of 2026, the character has appeared in one project: the film Doctor Strange.
 Alternate universe variants of Dormammu appeared in one project: the Disney+ animated series What If...?.